biobakery/biobakery_workflows/readme.md

 1. INPUT: The folder containing the input data files.

     * Can be txt, tsv or biom (also compressed okay, like PICRUSt2 outputs)
-    * Looks for taxonomic profile, pathway abundance, and ec abundance.
+    * Looks for taxonomic profile, pathway abundance, ec abundance, etc.
     * Can identify filetype based on contents.
     * Works with wmgx and 16s input files.
     * Data file can have the samples as rows or columns.